nguyensjsu/fa18-281-dynamics/README.md

 The repo has the following structure:

-- journals - Weekly meetings, progress, and challenges
+- documentation - All project documentation, weekly meetings, progress and diagrams
-- doc - All project documentation and diagrams
+- APIs - Go API source code
-- code - Project code
+- frontend - React source code

 ## Steps to Run the App